lhcb/bender-tutorials/advanced-bender/fill.md

   3. Observe new variables in your n-tuple/tree and find their description in the log-file or via `help(Algo.<THEMETHOD>)`
      * Is the description for all new varibales clear enough?
 {% solution "Solution" %}
-The complete module is accessible [here] (https://gist.github.com/VanyaBelyaev/becc26fe5dea90aa96cb8f929faf6a53)
+The complete module is accessible [here](https://gist.github.com/VanyaBelyaev/becc26fe5dea90aa96cb8f929faf6a53) and the corresponsing log-file is [here](https://gist.github.com/VanyaBelyaev/03dc3bc117940dc8a52f8796cc737985)
 {% endchallenge %}